Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/prerequisites.md

 ## Run docker container

-Now that the docker image is build, run the container from this image.
-This image will create a docker volume so your Azure token is shared into the container.
-This will allow to run further command inside the container and create Azure resources in your Azure subsciption.
+Now that the Docker image is built, you can run a container from this image.
+The container is configured to use a Docker volume to share your **Azure authentication token** between your local environment and the container.
+This setup enables you to execute commands inside the container and create Azure resources within your Azure subscription seamlessly.

 {{< copycode lang="bash" >}}
 bash ./helper.sh docker-run